Alexander789400/CNN-Based-Binary-Image-Classification/README.md

 This is actually good balance, especially for binary classification.

 This project successfully demonstrates building an end-to-end deep learning image classification system using CNNs.
 The dataset was preprocessed with augmentation techniques to improve performance.
 The model achieved around 68% accuracy with balanced precision and recall.

+## Deployment

+This project demonstrates the deployment of a deep learning–based image classification model using Flask, enabling real-time prediction of elephant species through a simple and interactive web interface.
+A trained CNN model capable of distinguishing between African and Asian elephants is integrated into a lightweight Flask backend, which handles image uploads, preprocessing, and prediction.
+The frontend allows users to upload an image, after which the server processes it and returns the predicted species with a clean, user-friendly UI.
+This deployment showcases how machine learning models can be transformed into fully functional applications, making the model accessible to end users without requiring any technical knowledge.
+It also highlights the use of Flask for production-like model serving, bridging the gap between model development and practical implementation.